Want to know the basics of web development and design? Awesome…

 Chapter 1: The Plan

-Ironical as it might sound – the hit ’80s show “The A Team” has taught me, a good plan is key to success.
+Ironical as it might sound – the hit ’80s show “The A-Team” has taught us, a good plan is a key to success.

 If you’ve had a website sitting in you for a while now then you’re surely excited about the sole idea of finally getting it out for others to read and browse.